Garfield County’s two largest school districts take differing approaches on pandemic precautions

 “Everyone is sick of the pandemic,” Stein said to the board in a meeting explaining his decision.
 “We all thought it was over, and we’ve had a lot of disagreement.
 But we all care about our kids even when we disagree.”

 In western Garfield County, Re-2 will “highly recommend” masks but not require them.
-The district made this decision based on a survey of staff that showed 70 percent of district staff feel “very comfortable” working in a place that encouraged but did not require masks.
+The district made this decision based on a survey of staff that showed 70% of district staff feel “very comfortable” working in a place that encouraged but did not require masks.
 Comments were also 3:1 against masks when families were asked, “What are your hopes and/or concerns for the coming school year?”
 Board members expressed frustration at having to make decisions about public health when lawmakers wouldn’t do it.
-Many said they know it’s a divisive issue, with 50 percent against masks and 50 percent for them, and so they just wanted to provide guidelines rather than mandates.
+Many said they know it’s a divisive issue, with 50% against masks and 50% for them, and so they just wanted to provide guidelines rather than mandates.

 Vaccinations, however, are a big part of both district’s plans.
 In both districts, students and staff who are vaccinated do not have to quarantine.

-In both districts, students and staff also do not have to quarantine if 70 percent of the people in their school are vaccinated or if 70 percent of people “in your community” are vaccinated.
-Students and staff will no longer have to wear a mask if a school is 70 percent vaccinated.
+In both districts, students and staff also do not have to quarantine if 70% of the people in their school are vaccinated or if 70% of people “in your community” are vaccinated.
+Students and staff will no longer have to wear a mask if a school is 70% vaccinated.
 Stein said this could be an incentive for schools to get vaccinated.

 “If we want to avoid disruption from quarantines this fall,” Stein said in a report, “masks and vaccines need to be part of the solution.
 It is important that we all work together to contain the spread of the disease and get vaccinated when eligible.”